Bread and bakery deliveries to homes, early 20th century UK

 Many a time as my mother and I waited for the bread to arrive for our 'elevenses', we would go out into the street to see how far the delivery had got, only to see the baker, many houses away, struggling to get the horse to stop eating the neighbour's privet hedge before continuing on.

+No coins were touched by the boys or men making the bread deliveries.
 The women didn't pay for their bread as they bought it.
 The baker carried a book in a leather pouch, and every item was entered into it.
-Then women then paid for a whole week on Saturdays.
+Then women then paid for a whole week on Saturdays in the shop.

-During the 1914-18 war, though, things changed.
-So many men were called up into the forces that we had to go and get our own bread from the shop.
+During the 1914-18 war, things changed.
+Men and youths of 18 were conscripted in large numbers into the forces and and patriotic younger boys who said they were 18 often managed to slip in too.
+So deliveries stopped, and we had to go and get our own bread from the shop.